saschpe/docker-kotlin/README.md

     docker run --rm saschpe/kotlin -help

-If you need to run the *kotlinc* binary, use another container instead.
+If you need to run the *kotlinc* binary, you can supply a differen entrypoint:

+    docker run --entrypoint kotlinc saschpe/kotlin -help

+Or use another container image instead:

     docker run --rm saschpe/kotlinc -help